 Hannah Couzens is a multi-award winning photographer with a passion for people, portraits, and perfection.
 She is a renowned light shaper with an incredible eye for detail, and displays this within her recent location shoot in Santorini.
 Hannah gave us an insight into her time on location and how she battled the harsh lighting conditions.

-White washed villages and inky blue waters
+Shooting white washed villages and inky blue waters

 Hannah had the opportunity to venture out to Santorini when a customer that atteneded one of her lighting workshops wanted to improve her light shaping skills further.